 TEACHING & COACHING

-Phil believes that you are as musically talented as you are fascinated and excited by music and that his job as a music teacher is to help you learn and practise effectively at your own pace, without pressure, removing any blocks that you may encounter along the way.
+Phil believes that you are as musically talented as you are fascinated and excited by music and that his job as a piano teacher and singing teacher is to help you learn and practise effectively at your own pace, without pressure, removing any blocks that you may encounter along the way.
 To do this, Phil will provide you with the following 7 things:

 - A carefully designed method or learning model with clear goals for you to follow